 Many Salvation Army emergency programs are short term or seasonal in nature.
 This can include utility bill payment assistance during the winter, back to school supplies, Easter basket distribution, job fairs, free Christmas toy and food distributions, Adopt-A-Family, and the Angel Tree program among others.
 Find help from the local Salvation Army centers listed below.

 Rent and Housing Assistance.
 The Salvation Army is focused on preventing homelessness in communities they serve.
 Housing challenges are not predictable or limited to a certain type of person, and it could happen to anyone.
 Some causes may be unemployment or a medical emergency.
 They will also try to help those who are currently homeless get back on their feet.

 Transitional Housing is a key service, and it in effect gives people time to find a more permanent place to live.
-Individuals who use this housing option tend to have been recently evicted, have faced a recent domestic break-up, or are dealing with an addiction.
-Your local Salvation Army service office may have information on what short term transitional housing units or apartments are available in your town or city.
-In addition to offering a place to stay, many will offer self-sufficiency such as employment services, job training, budgeting, and more.
+Individuals who use this housing option tend to have been recently evicted, have faced a recent domestic break-up or violence, or are dealing with an addiction.
+The Salvation Army also tries to give short term housing to families with kids, including single parents or pregnant teenagers.

 Food pantries, meals, and groceries.
 Most Salvation Army locations have on site food shelves or pantries that offer free groceries, canned goods, or perishable items.
 They will often coordinate grocery delivery to homebound seniors, elderly or the disabled.
 Since the organization doesn’t want people to go a day without a meal, many centers also offer free hot meals or soup kitchens year-round to anyone who needs it.
 Some of the pantries may require an appointment, and will be open limited hours.
 There are thousands of Salvation Army locations as well as partner sites, and locate a food pantry.